fukun07/neural-image-captioning/readme.md

 #### 2. or extract features by yourself

-You can also choose to extract the features using [Caffe](http://caffe.berkeleyvision.org/).
+You can also extract the features using [Caffe](http://caffe.berkeleyvision.org/).
 We provide the original code that was used by us to extract 30res features.
 The general steps can be:

 1. install Caffe and then set the CAFFE_ROOT in codes/config.py